Zab Judah: Personal life

 Judah has ten brothers and four sisters.
 Five of his brothers also box, with three of them, Josiah, Joseph and Daniel Judah, boxing professionally.
 Judah's father and trainer, Yoel Judah, is a six-time kickboxing world champion and a ninth degree black belt.
 Judah's father is an avowed Black Hebrew Israelite and Judah's family has declared themselves Jewish.
 Judah thanked "his Lord and Savior Jesus Christ" after his 2005 fight against Spinks.
-Zab is now a born-again Christian.
+Judah is now a born-again Christian.

 In July 2006, he was arrested after a celebrity basketball game at Madison Square Garden on a Family Court warrant.
 In August 2007, Judah became involved in a fight at Stereo nightclub in New York.
 According to the New York Daily News, Judah started throwing punches after he was hit first by someone who approached him.
 Two of the perpetrator's friends then joined in the fight and eventually everyone involved were kicked out of the club.
 After reviewing the videotape, the club indicated the perpetrators "might have been plotting something."

 New York Police linked rapper Fabolous to a crew of robbers who targeted Judah twice.
 According to police reports, the Street Fam Crew, the gang which attempted to rob Judah, was made up of 20 members, all former drug dealers from Fabolous' Brooklyn neighborhood.
 In 2006, three men tried to rob Judah as he stood next to his Lamborghini on West 27th Street at 10th Avenue in New York City.
 The three men drove up to Judah in a minivan at about 5 am, and came out.
 One man pulled a handgun on Judah, and told him to put his jewelry on the hood of his car.
 Judah ran from the scene instead.
 The muggers followed in their minivan, but crashed into a tree a block away.
 All three robbers fled the scene.
 One was captured by a Homeland Security agent on his way to work, and another was grabbed by a nearby cab driver.

 Judah also volunteers teaching a nursing assistance class and helps at an adult day care facility treating patients with dementia.